-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards is presented for purposes of additional analysis and is not a required part of the financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
+The accompanying Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations ("CFR") Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards is presented for purposes of additional analysis and is not a required part of the financial statements.
 The Schedule of Expenditures of State Financial Assistance is presented for purposes of additional analysis as required by the State of New Jersey, Department of the Treasury, OMB Policy Circular 15-08.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The financial procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements attements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.
-The supplementary information for the year ended June 30, 2016, was audited by other auditors whose report, dated November 30, 2016, expressed an unmodified opinion on such information in relation to the financial statements as a whole.